The Health Benefits of Raw Milk

 (58) Gilliland, S.E., 2006.
 Health and nutritional benefits from lactic acid bacteria.
 FEMS Microbiology Letters, 87:175-188

 (59) Goldin, B.R., et al, 1992.
 Survival of Lactobacillus species (strain GG) in human gastrointestinal tract.
 Digestive Diseases and Sci 37:121-128

 (61) Rogalska, E., et al, 2004.
 Stereoselective hydrolysis of triglycerides by animal and microbial lipases.
 Chirality 5:24-30

 (62) de Vrese, M. et al, 2001.
 Probiotics- compensation for lactase insufficiency.
 Am J Clin Nutr 73:421S-429s

 Help support raw milk production

-Here is a link to a fabulous high grade raw milk farm in the U.K orders for delivery excepted online - www.deliciouslyrawmilk.co.uk
+Here are links to some fabulous high grade raw milk farms in the U.K some orders for delivery excepted online - www.deliciouslyrawmilk.co.uk

 Soured raw milk is fabulously healthy by itself! so don't throw away your soured raw milk.
 Look here for healthy recipes for your sour raw milk.